alexandermendes/next-micro/README.md

 [![npm version](https://badge.fury.io/js/microproxy.svg)](https://badge.fury.io/js/microproxy)

-An HTTP router and reverse-proxy for composing microservices.
+An HTTP router, reverse-proxy and process manager for composing microservices.

 **Features:**

 - Provides a single portal for accessing a site built from multiple microservices.
-- Launches services automatically in development mode and brings them down after a given time to live (TTL) to save resources.
+- Launches services automatically in development mode. and brings them down after a given time to live (TTL) to save resources.
 - Enables static or dynamic routing (e.g. based on settings retrieved via an API call).